Recap of Week 11 football Sunday in the 2023 NFL season

 Recapping the highs and lows of Football Sunday in Week 11 of the 2023 NFL season.

-Recap of Week 11 football Sunday in the 2023 NFL season originally appeared on NBC Sports Philadelphia
+Recap of Week 11 football Sunday in the 2023 NFL season originally appeared on NBC Sports Bay Area

 Recapping the highs and lows of Football Sunday in Week 11 of the 2023 NFL season.

-Recap of Week 11 football Sunday in the 2023 NFL season originally appeared on NBC Sports Philadelphia
+Recap of Week 11 football Sunday in the 2023 NFL season originally appeared on NBC Sports Bay Area

 Here's what you need to know about how to watch Sunday Night Football.